 The Zero button will zero the differential pressure reading, should it wander from zero over the lifespan of the differential pressure sensor.
 This can be done only when the system is not running.

-Additionally, the pneumatic tubing should be disconnected from the control panel.
+Disconnect the pneumatic tubing from the control panel before pressing the Zero button.